SB233/stc3-dataset/index.md

 ### Validation

 To tune your model, please use a subset of the training set as a validation set.
 Since the traning set is not large, K-fold methods are recommended.
-To calculate metrics for the validtion set, you may use the [evaluation script](https://github.com/sakai-lab/stc3-dataset/blob/master/data/eval.py) to calculate these metrics locally from a prediction file:
+To calculate metrics for the validtion set on your computer, you may use the [evaluation script](https://github.com/sakai-lab/stc3-dataset/blob/master/data/eval.py):

 ```shell
 python eval.py submission_example.json train_data_en.json